uxutdallas/frontend-challenge/README.md

 Parts of this response are parsed and sent over to be displayed to the user.
 The code responsible for doing this can be found in `src/js/main.js`.

+**The API has been shown to deliver pain stakingly slow results...be patient with the application.**

 #### Code & Assets
 The code and assets follow the following file structure